 The theming at Redd Rockett’s Pizza Port isn’t all that impressive, but the old attraction posters on the wall inside are really cool.
 For whatever reason, we really like eating in the pavilion seating across from Captain EO’s queue near Space Mountain (within the building; pictured below).
 Not a lot of people head up here, so you can hear the background music and watch people queue up for Space Mountain and Captain EO.
 If you look around in this area, you can find some alien dinosaur eggs.
 These eggs were added during the infamous New Tomorrowland project in the 1990s, and have never really been explained, nor is there much online coverage concerning this detail.
 Although in absolutely no way relevant to this review, they’re fun to spot, though, and you can impress your friends with your obscure Disney knowledge by pointing them out.

 Overall, if you do things right, Redd Rockett’s Pizza Port can be a good place to eat in the heart of Tomorrowland.
-We’ve had one of our better Disneyland meals here, as mentioned above.
-However, its inconsistency cannot be overlooked.
+We’ve some decent meals here, as mentioned above.
+However, its inconsistency and basic menu cannot be overlooked.
+Even its best dishes pale in comparison to middle of the road stuff elsewhere.
 Restaurants should offer good food without guests having to know the “secrets” to getting a good meal.
 Redd Rockett’s Pizza Port falls a little short there, and is penalized in this review accordingly.
-Not enough to ding it too much, so if you do plan on eating there, remember to follow these tips!